sandeepmishratech/oulico.github.io/_posts/2021-09-05-type-conversion-and-coersion.md

-Type conversion and coersion is this.
+Type conversion and coersion is this:

-> Type conversion : when we convert manually from one type to another.
++ Type conversion : when we convert manually from one type to another.

-> Type coersion : when JS converts types automatically.
++ Type coersion : when JS converts types automatically.